15 Days 14 Nights Bhutan Tour | Cultural Plan | Druk Asia

 Depart from Paro

 Today we will bid fond farewell to this beautiful Himalayan country.
 We hope by now you would have made some friends and also kept many photos and beautiful memories of Bhutan!
-And we look forward to seeing you again in this beautiful land of endless Enchantments!
+And we look forward to seeing you again in the next Bhutan cultural tours!
 Tashi Delek!

 ✓ What's Included